Allakaket, Alaska: Demographics

 Allakaket first appeared on the 1920 U.S. Census as an unincorporated native village.
 In 1930, it and neighboring Alatna (1/2 mile west across the Yukon River) were combined (under Alatna's name) for a total of 131 (given Alatna's population was between 28 and 32 persons from 1920 to 1950, it can be estimated that Allakaket's population was about 100 for that census).
-Allakaket formally incorporated in 1975, including the village of Alatna across the river.
+Allakaket was formally incorporated in 1975, including the village of Alatna across the river.
 Following flooding in 1994, the residents of the Alatna portion on the western side of the Yukon River relocated to higher ground to the west, just outside of city boundaries.
 As a result, in 2000, Alatna was declared a new census-designated place (CDP), separate from the city of Allakaket.